Green Archers suffer first loss of the season, bow to Fighting Maroons

 Published on September 23rd, 2017 | by Genrev Josiah Villamin

-The DLSU Green Archers suffered their first loss of the season at the hands of the UP Fighting Maroons, 87-98, Saturday at the Mall of Asia Arena.
+The De La Salle Univeristy Green Archers suffered their first loss of the season at the hands of the UP Fighting Maroons, 87-98, Saturday at the SM Mall of Asia Arena.

-Paul Desiderio led the Fighting Maroons with 30 points built on six triples.
+On the other hand, Paul Desiderio led the Fighting Maroons with 30 points built on six triples.
 He also listed six rebounds and five assists.
-Jun Manzo added 17 markers as the Fighting Maroons climbed to second place with a 3-1 record.
+Jun Manzo added 17 markers as the Fighting Maroons tied the Green Archers for second place with similar 3-1 records.

-The opening period saw a hot-shooting Green Archers, with Mbala firing all of his four triples to start the game.
+The opening period saw a hot-shooting Green Archers.
+Mbala poured 16 points in the first quarter, including all of his four treys.
 They established a double-digit lead, 18-7, with 3:54 to go off an in-bound steal.
-Their lead extended to 14, their biggest of the game, at 23-9 after a Caracut three-pointer.
+Their lead eventually extended to 14, their biggest of the game, at 23-9 after a Caracut three-pointer.
 At the end, it was 27-18 for DLSU.

 Only five players – Mbala, Caracut, Kib Montalbo, and the Rivero brothers – have scored in the first half for DLSU contrast to UP’s nine.